Medowhill/pl_articles/en/9/index.md

 The code is an example of shadowing.
 Both `x`'s in `def f(x: Int): Int` and `def g(x: Int): Int` are binding occurrences.
 The occurrence of `x` at the end of the second line is a bound occurrence.
 It belongs to the scopes of the two binding occurrences at the same time.
 As having a smaller scope than the first binding occurrence, the second binding occurrence binds the bound occurrence.
 The bound occurrence denotes an argument passed to `g`.
 On the other hand, `x` in `g(x)` belongs to only the scope of the first binding occurrence of `x`.
 The first binding occurrence binds it, and it denotes an argument passed to `f`.

-## WAE
+## VAE

-Expressions of WAE are arithmetic expressions that can define immutable local variables and refer to variables.
+Expressions of VAE are arithmetic expressions that can define immutable local variables and refer to variables.

 ### Syntax

-The following is the abstract syntax of WAE:
+The following is the abstract syntax of VAE:

 \[
 \begin{array}{lrcl}